gchq/gaffer-doc/docs/getting-started/basics.md

     }
     ```

-As you can see there are a few fields for both the example "Edge" and "Node",
+As you can see there are a few fields for both the example `"Edge"` and
-many of these require a type (discussed in the next section) which are
+`"Node"`, many of these require a type as their value (discussed in the
-essentially handlers or object types for the value associated with the field.
+[next section](#types-schema)) which, are essentially handlers or object types
+for the value associated with the field.

 For an `edge` the following fields are required.